What are the symptoms of breast cancer in men?

 - History of previous breast cancer.

-Dr Cooke explains that those who have not given birth to children have a slightly increased risk of breast cancer2.
+Dr Cooke explains that those who have not given birth to children have a slightly increased risk of breast cancer1.

-Studies also suggest that women who are older than 30 when they give birth to their first child have a higher risk of breast cancer than women who have never given birth3.
-But, those who have never given birth can also have an increased risk of developing breast cancer compared with those who have children during their twenties4.
+Women who are older than 30 when they give birth to their first child have a higher risk of breast cancer than women who have never given birth2.
+But, those who have never given birth can also have an increased risk of developing breast cancer compared with those who have children during their twenties3.

-Dr Cooke explains that you can potentially reduce your risk of breast cancer by living an active lifestyle, maintaining a body mass index (BMI) between 18.5-25, and breastfeeding if you have children.
+Dr Cooke explains that you can potentially reduce your risk of breast cancer by living an active lifestyle, maintaining a body mass index (BMI) between 18.5 to 25, and breastfeeding if you have children.
 The longer you breastfeed your baby, the lower the risk of breast cancer becomes.
-It is not fully known why this is, but there are suggestions that it's because the ovaries don't produce eggs as often while someone is breastfeeding, and the development of breast cancer is related to exposure to hormones produced by the ovaries.
+It is not fully known why this is, but it's thought that the ovaries don't produce eggs as often while someone is breastfeeding, and the development of breast cancer is related to exposure to hormones produced by the ovaries.

 Can men get breast cancer?

-While there is often a focus on how women are affected by breast cancer, men can and do get it too.
+While there's often a focus on how women are affected by breast cancer, men can and do get it too.
 In rare cases, cancer can develop in the small amount of breast tissue behind male nipples.

-Breast cancer in men usually only affects those between the ages of 60-70, but there's a chance of it developing in younger men too.
+Breast cancer in men usually only affects those between the ages of 60 to 70, but there's a chance of it developing in younger men too.

 The main symptom of breast cancer in male breast tissue is a lump, but the nipple might be affected too, such as a change in shape, colour, position, or discharge.